FBI: Body found near Grand Teton National Park is Gabby Petito, death ruled homicide

 Laundrie was named a person of interest in Petito’s disappearance on Sept.
 15, something that was maintained in Tuesday’s statement by the FBI.
 In an additional twist, Laundrie was reported missing by his family in Florida on Friday, saying that he had not been seen since last Tuesday.

 On Sunday, authorities searched Grand Teton National Park for Petito.
-In late August, Petito told her family they were visiting the park.
+After Petito told her family they were visiting the park in late August.

 A body, now confirmed to be Petito’s, was found near the park during Sunday’s search.